papermerge/documentation/src/Installation/overview.rst

 This part performs "laborious tasks" like for example OCR of the documents.

-In order to understand why worker is required at all, a little more background is necessary: the typical web server consists of a series of requests and responses.
+.. note:: In order to understand why worker is required at all, a little more background is necessary: the typical web server consists of a series of requests and responses.
 A well behaved web server for each request it will send a response in less than 100 milliseconds.
-However, the OCR processing of a single page of the document can easily take several seconds, maybe minutes or even hours (!).
+However, the OCR processing of a single page of the document can easily take several seconds, maybe minutes or even hours(!).
 This is why OCR processing, relative to typical request/response cycle of the web server, is considered a "laborious task".
    And this is why OCR processing must run in a separate component, outside of web server's request/response cycles.

-In a typical Papermerge deployment **there can be many workers**.
+In a typical |project| deployment **there can be as many as possible workers**.
 Number of workers depends on the number of incoming documents and how quick you want to process all of them.

-.. note:: For best results each worker should run on a separate computer.
+For best results each worker should run on a separate computer.
 In case of docker based deployment - each worker should run in separate docker container.

 .. note:: From source code point of view, worker and REST API web server use same codebase.
 REST API backend server communicates with workers via `Celery`_/`Redis`_.

 Frontend